 Some interpersonal skills take years to master, but if you’re looking to shape up your skills quickly, then why not start by addressing some of the easy to master skills.
-These include practising the following:
+These include practicing the following:

 Each of these low hanging fruit could be tried straight away.
 If you want to keep things really simple, you could start by taking just one of them and practicing it for just 30 minutes each day, before moving on to try another.